ariannapoverini/e-portfolio/README.md

 The e-portfolio can be viewed here: https://ariannapoverini.github.io/e-portfolio/

-The e-portfolio currently covers the module on Object Oriented Programming.
+The e-portfolio currently covers the following modules:

+- Secure Software Development

+- Object Oriented Programming